1mB33/wolfenstein_like_rendering_in_terminal/README.md

 cargo run --release
 ```

-The debug version prints only X Y coordinates and camera yaw just for debugging.
+The debug version prints only X Y coordinates and camera yaw for debugging.